williammadie/memo/web/react/react.md

 In 2015, **React Native** is released.
 It is dedicated to Android and iOS operating systems.

+React has a **component-oriented architecture**.
+It is interesting for reusability.

-Please note that React **is not a framework** like Angular because it only manages the rendering layer.
-It does not take care of routing, queries...).
+Please note that React **is not a framework** like Angular because it only manages the UI and rendering layer.
+It does not take care of routing, queries...
 It needs some other libraries to work completely.

+## Component Oriented Programming

+### Pros

+- reuse components
+- easy way of documentating (doc as code, storybook)
+- code more readable
+- modularity
+- component modification = recompilation of this component only

+### Cons

+- We must create a lot of components and anticipate our needs
+- Software conception step is longer
+-

 ## Start a React Project